SunnyAris/POSTMAN/Postman_Tests.md

 ## TEST 1

-1. Go to your GET user request from the previous tutorial.
+1. Go to your GET.

 2. Switch to the tests tab.
 On the right side are snippet codes.